MolSnoo/Alter-Ego/Docs/about/discord.md

 ## Limitations

 Discord servers have a number of limits.
-Many of them are listed on [this page](https://discordia.me/en/server-limits), but the following are relevant to Alter Ego and the Neo World Program:
+The following limitations are relevant to Alter Ego and the Neo World Program:

 * A server can have _at most_ **500 channels** - text, voice, and categories combined.
 Once 500 channels are reached, no more channels can be created.